ai404/ift6135_assignment3/README.md

 This repository contains the source code Assignment 3 IFT6135.
 There is a jupyter notebook per problem.

-The weights used for plots in results can be found in the folder "weights/FINAL".
+The weights used for plots and results can be found in the folder "weights/FINAL".

 Name of collaborators: